 It’s not uncommon for the occupier to have a purchase option or multiple extension options at the end of the ground lease term to preserve the company’s rights to remain in the building for the long term.
 This structure might sound unusual, but some commercial real estate investors view a ground lease as a low-risk way to receive long-term annual cash flow.

 This could be a good option if you are confident you will be staying in your building for the long term and want more control of your occupancy at the property into the future or if you want to preserve the option to develop additional improvements on the property as you please.

 See a ground lease in action.
-Find out how AQUILA successfully negotiated a ground lease on behalf of Lutheran Campus Ministries, enabling the organization to monetize their land while remaining on site.
+Find out how AQUILA successfully negotiated a ground lease on behalf of Lutheran Campus Ministries, enabling the organization to monetize its land while remaining on site.

 4. Lease Unused Space

 If you have some extra space in your property and could use some help offsetting the operating costs of your building, you could lease out some space to another business that is looking for space.
 This allows you to create an additional revenue stream to help cover your business expenses.

 As we have laid out, there are various options for property owners to leverage their real estate during this uncertain time.
 If you have questions about any of these options or would like to discuss your company’s unique situation, please schedule a consultation with one of our commercial real estate investment services brokers.

 For more resources related to real estate and COVID-19, please visit our COVID-19 Resource Center.